-- 9. Is there a challenge for me to face? - 10.
-Is there something that helps me cope with a situation that I am going through? - 13.
-Rewrite your summary interpretation of Acts 1:8 below. - 14.
-Which of the ten application questions above "fit" with your interpretation?
-In other words, does your interpretation speak about an example to follow, a sin to avoid, a promise to claim, etc. List the ones that can be answered below. - 15.
-Choosing one of the ten application questions that fit with your interpretation of Acts 1:8, complete the table and write out a personal application of what you will "do" as a result of your study of Acts 1:8.
+15. Choosing one of the ten application questions that fit with your interpretation of Acts 1:8, complete the table and write out a personal application of what you will "do" as a result of your study of Acts 1:8.
 An example has been provided.

-Question Answer Application

-Is there an error for me to The Gospel is for ALL the World, not just for
+Question Answer Application Is there an error The Gospel is for ALL the I will practice telling everyone, for me to avoid?
+World, not just for some regardless of their race or ethnic origin, about Jesus.
+Is there an Be a witness of I will pray for and look for example for me to Jesus like the opportunities to be a witness of Jesus follow disciples to someone this week.

-avoid? some

-Is there an example for me to

-follow